Threadstone-Wiki/Threadstone-Wiki/pages/chunk/savestate.md

 Book bans only happen in multiplayer.
 In singleplayer one can carry aruond arbitrarily many savestate shulker boxes without getting book banned.

-Book bans can be cheatily disabled by using the carpet command "/carpet disableBookBan true" and using a carpet client.
+Book bans can be cheatily disabled by using the carpet command `/carpet disableBookBan true` and using a carpet client.

 In vanilla book bans can be circumvented by using multiple players, each of whom only carries around at most 3 activated savestate shulker boxes.